Anthony Durnford

-Lieutenant-Colonel Anthony William Durnford (24 May 1830 – 22 January 1879) was an Irish career British Army officer of the Royal Engineers who served in the Anglo-Zulu War.
+Lieutenant-Colonel Anthony William Durnford (24 May 1830 – 22 January 1879) was a British Army officer of the Royal Engineers who served in the Anglo-Zulu War.
 Breveted colonel, Durnford is mainly known for his defeat by the Zulus at the Battle of Isandlwana, which was a disaster for the British Army.

 Background

-Durnford was born into a military family at Manorhamilton, County Leitrim, Ireland, on 24 May 1830.
+Durnford was born into an Anglo-Irish military family at Manorhamilton, County Leitrim, Ireland, on 24 May 1830.
 His father was General Edward William Durnford, also of the Royal Engineers.
 His younger brother, Edward, also served in the British military, as a lieutenant-colonel in the Royal Marine Artillery.
 During his formative years he lived with his uncle in Düsseldorf, Germany.

 In July 1846 Durnford returned to England to enter the Royal Military Academy at Woolwich and was commissioned a second lieutenant in the Royal Engineers in 1848 initially serving at Chatham and Scotland.
 In October 1851 he embarked for Ceylon and upon arrival was stationed at Trincomalee, where his assistance with defences for the harbour under Sir F Pellew was brought to the attention of the Master-General of the Ordanance by the Lords of the Admiralty.
 In 1853 Durnford was instrumental in saving portions of the harbour defences from destruction by fire.

 Durnford volunteered for service in the Crimean War but was not accepted.
 In 1855 he took on civil in addition to military duties, being appointed Assistant Commissioner of Roads and Civil Engineer to the Colony.
 He was transferred in 1856 to Malta as an intermediate posting, but did not see active service either in the Crimea or in the Sepoy Mutiny of 1857.
 He served in Malta as an adjutant until February 1858, when he was promoted to Second Captain and posted back to Chatham and Aldershot in England.
 Between 1861 and 1864 Durnford commanded No. 27 Field Company, Royal Engineers, at Gibraltar.

 In 1864, promoted to captain, he was transferred to China, but was invalided back to England while in transit due to heat apoplexy.
 After his recovery, Durnford spent the next six years at Devonport and Dublin on routine garrison duties.
 In 1871 he received a posting to South Africa.